Citi ThankYou Points Deserve Your Attention

 Citi and its ThankYou Points rewards program usually receive less attention than Chase Ultimate Rewards and Amex Membership Rewards.
 Chase has its notorious 5/24 rule for approving credit card applications.
-Amex is famous for generous sign-up bonuses and a broad slate of credit card offerings.
+Amex is famous for generous welcome offers and a broad slate of credit card offerings.
 But what is Citi known for?
 Three things: excellent points earning potential among its cards, great transfer partners, and the easiest way to cash out your points.
+For these reasons, Citi ThankYou Points deserve your attention!

 Earning Citi ThankYou Points

 Citi offers the most bonus categories for earning points across the fewest cards.
 They have 3 cards worth mentioning: the Citi Premier, Citi Double Cash, and Citi Custom Cash.
 Of these, only the Citi Premier has an annual fee ($95).

 The Citi Premier is the cornerstone of the ThankYou Points system.
 The Premier earns 3x points at restaurants, supermarkets, gas stations, air travel, and hotels, and 1x on all other purchases.
 The Premier is one of our favorite cards at ToP.
 No other credit card offers 3x point on these many categories.
-Best of all, the Premier usually has a very generous sign-up bonus.
+Best of all, the Premier usually has a very generous welcome offer.

 The Custom Cash earns 5% cash back (or 5x TYPs) in your eligible top spending category per billing cycle, on up to $500 spent.
 The eligible categories are restaurants, gas stations, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement stores, fitness clubs, and live entertainment.
 The Custom Cash has no annual fee.
-The Custom Cash currently offers 20,000 TYPs after spending only $750 in the first 3 months.
-This is similar to the Chase Freedom Flex, but the Custom Cash is easier to maximize because the categories don’t rotate.
+This is similar to the Chase Freedom Flex, but the Custom Cash is easier to maximize because the categories don't rotate.

 If you have each of these Citi cards, you can earn between 2x, 3x, or 5x on every single purchase.
 Even better, you will only pay $95 in annual fees per year.
 Neither Chase nor Amex offer you this earning potential for so little in annual fees.